background-image

 In short, we all are.
 The statistics regarding flexism in practice are somewhat surprising in terms of the demographics affected, as men are twice as likely to have requests to work flexibly denied.
 As aforementioned, the consensus would be that the bias against flexible working is also a bias against women, due to the historical connotations of their working less than men.

 As established, flexism stems primarily from prejudice against women due to society’s perception of them as the ‘caregiving’ gender.
 This is implied by British legislation that perpetuates the perception of hybrid working as an effeminate or parental necessity; the right to request flexible working has been in place for 20 years now but was initially only available to parents and carers, of which women make up the majority.
-Furthermore, stereotypical expectations on a general social level mean that men are uncomfortable asking for flexible working arrangements due to the historical connotations of men as breadwinners.
-This is clear when considering the legislation surrounding men’s rights in terms of having children, as paternity leave typically lasts a fortnight and shared parental leave was only introduced during the last decade.
+Furthermore, stereotypical expectations on a general social level mean that men are uncomfortable asking for flexible working arrangements.
+This is clear when considering the legislation surrounding men’s rights in terms of having children, as paternity leave typically lasts a fortnight, and shared parental leave was only introduced during the last decade.

-Not to mention those who simply want to work flexibly because it allows them more freedom to live however they wish, regardless of their age or the generation they belong to.
-Therefore, despite the initial purpose of promoting the term flexism to remove the implications of gendered bias, there are certainly several factions affected by this prejudice against flexible working when the reality should be acceptance regardless of reasoning.
+Not to mention those who simply want to work flexibly because it allows them more freedom to live however they wish, regardless of their age or generation.
+Despite its original goal of eliminating gender bias, the term “flexism” highlights that prejudice against flexible working affects various groups.
+The reality should be a universal acceptance of flexible work arrangements, regardless of the reasons behind them.

 Flexism through the lens of recruitment

-The label of flexism may be unfamiliar to recruiters, although if you were to describe the concept to them, it would likely be met with a sigh or a nod of deflated agreement.
-It may seem absurd that employers would mandate office hours in a post-pandemic world, but this is the unfortunate reality of the corporate model.
+Recruiters might not be familiar with the term “flexism”.
+But, if you explained the concept, they would probably respond with a weary sigh or a resigned nod of agreement.
+It may seem absurd that employers would mandate office hours in a post-pandemic world.
+But this is the unfortunate reality of the corporate model.

 Recruiters value clients with extensive hybrid working policies and a willingness to consider reasonable adjustments.
 These factors satisfy job seekers and, in turn, all those involved in the hiring process.